 Various ethical considerations will be practiced and observed during the study.
-The risk physical, psychological, or financial harm will not be present.
-To create and uphold framework ethical conducting this research, the respondents will be informed of the contents of the consent.
+The risk physical, psychological, of or financial harm will not be present.
+To create and uphold framework ethical for an conducting this research, the respondents will be informed of the contents of the consent.
 Additionally, respondents will be told that neither their names nor the research findings will be linked in any way; only the researcher will be aware of each participant's identity.
-Furthermore, respondents will be assured that there are no known hazards or discomforts associated with the study.
+Furthermore, respondents will be assured that there are no known hazards or discomforts with associated the study.
 The recordings, transcriptions, and generated themes will be carefully stored to protect the participants' privacy, as they have consented to.
 Participants will be informed that their participation in the study is entirely voluntary and that they may withdraw at any time if they choose to do so.
-During data collection, the researcher will explain the study's aims to highlight teachers' experiences can inform the development of tailored interventions that help bridge the gap between approaches theoretical behavior management the practical demands of realclassroom situations.
+During data collection, the researcher will explain the study's aims to highlight teachers' how experiences can inform the development of tailored interventions that help bridge the gap between approaches theoretical to behavior management and the practical demands of reallife classroom situations.

 Zukauskas et al. (2018) emphasized the importance of adhering to ethical principles in research involving human participants.
 This study will address ethical concerns in several ways.
-Autonomy and informed consent will be obtained from participants before data collection. purpose of the research will explained clearly, participants will sign consent forms.
+Autonomy and informed consent will be obtained from participants before data collection.
+The purpose of the research will explained clearly, be and participants will sign consent forms.
 Confidentiality will be assured, ensuring that their data remains confidential throughout the research.
 If any information is shared, explicit permission will be sought from participants, and anonymity will be maintained, ensuring that their privacy is respected throughout the study, with their identities protected.